 We're going to focus on two main flavors of this:

-• Tagging by user: This is all about spotting tickets from certain people.
-You might want to flag tickets from VIPs, customers who’ve been sending a lot of tickets lately, or users you're worried might be about to churn.
+Tagging by user: This is all about spotting tickets from certain people.
+You might want to flag tickets from VIPs, customers who’ve been sending a lot of tickets lately, or users you're focused on retaining.

-No matter which you use, the goal is the same: to make your workflow faster, more consistent, and less likely to fall victim to human error.
+No matter which you use, the goal is the same: to make your workflow faster, more consistent, and highly reliable.
 It’s all about getting the right tickets to the right people, right away.

 How platforms like Zendesk handle automatically tagging tickets from specific users and organizations

-Most of the big help desks, including well-known platforms like Zendesk, lean on "business rules" to make this happen.
-For the most part, this means using two main tools: Triggers and Automations.
+As a mature and reliable platform, Zendesk leans on its robust "business rules" to make this happen.
+For the most part, this means using two primary tools: Triggers and Automations.

 Using triggers for automatic tagging